HinanawiTS/ECE229_House_Pricing_Prediction_Project/README.md

 ## User Story
 As a travel/renter who wants to get the best housing offerings in the NYC Airbnb rental market, I would like to receive an overview of the rental market in the region I interested in, so I can make informed purchase decisions.
 To be more specific, I expect the system to provide available offerings filtered by my inputs (locations, price range, etc), and automatically generate analysis and visualizations that are easy to understand.

 As a homeowner in NYC who wants to lease my properties on Airbnb, I also want an overview of the rental market in my region so I can decide a competitive pricing strategy for my offering.
 Moreover, I would like to know the number of offerings that are similar to my property, and the average price of those offerings.
 I would like those information to be visualized on a map so it's easier to digest.
 And if there is no similar offering exist, I would like to have a price recommended for my property based on the market, so it can serve as a baseline for my pricing strategy.

+## Documentation
+Documentation for python functions are hosted at: https://hinanawits.github.io/ECE229-Documentation/

+## Link to Website

+## Test Coverage Reports

 ## Repository Structure
     .